NCAR/VAPOR/docs/sphinx/downloads.rst

 **Step 3 - Set up your compiler**

-The following compilers are required to build Vapor.
+The following compilers were used to build Vapor.

+OSX - LLVM 10.0.1 (clang-1001.0.46.4)
 Ubuntu/CentOS - GCC 4.8.5 or higher
 Windows - Microsoft Visual Studio 2015, version 14